Jeffrey M. Schwartz: As consultant

-Schwartz served as consultant for the 2004 biographical film The Aviator, which depicts engineer and philanthropist Howard Hughes' struggles with obsessive-compulsive disorder (OCD).
+Schwartz served as consultant for the 2004 biographical film The Aviator, which depicts engineer and philanthropist Howard Hughes's struggles with obsessive–compulsive disorder (OCD).
 Schwartz advised actor Leonardo DiCaprio and director Martin Scorsese on their portrayal of OCD.

 Views

-Schwartz is a proponent of intelligent design, stating, "You can't get the intelligence out of nature.
+Schwartz is a proponent of intelligent design, stating: "You can't get the intelligence out of nature.
 Intelligence is an intrinsic part of nature."
 In 2001, he signed the statement "A Scientific Dissent from Darwinism", which expressed skepticism about the ability of random mutations and natural selection to account for the complexity of life, and encourages careful examination of the evidence for "Darwinism", a term intelligent design proponents use to refer to evolution.
 He appeared in the controversial 2008 film Expelled: No Intelligence Allowed.

-Schwartz is an advocate for mind-body dualism, arguing that consciousness exists entirely separately from the brain.
+Schwartz is an advocate for mind–body dualism, arguing that consciousness exists entirely separately from the brain.
 He provided neuroplasticity from therapy as evidence that "the mind can exert control over the brain, which [he believes] challenges the material concept of the mind".
 He also theorized that in sports, when an athlete focuses, they are "making a connection with something deep within nature itself, which lends itself to deepening our intelligence."

 Other scientists have been critical of Schwartz's ideas.
 The Templeton Foundation rejected a grant proposed by him; the foundation's senior vice president, Charles L. Harper Jr., stated that the proposal "had to do with a lot of hocus-pocus on quantum mechanics".